jcbozonier/STFU/README.markdown

 ## Tell Visual Studio to STFU
 STFU has been built by combining STFU and VIM via command line.
 Building C# via the command line has never been this easy.
 Tell Visual Studio to STFU, it's time to code.

+# What's Next?

+## Testing
+In the immediate future I will add NUnit support out of the box (for all tests in the tests folder).
+In the medium term, I want to be able to use different testing frameworks.